brianhill/oscillations-and-waves/daily_schedule_term_5.md

 ### Week 12 &mdash; Drumheads &mdash; Diffusion of Heat

-* Tuesday, April 15 &mdash; Problem Set 18: We will discuss *EIWL3* Sections 41 and 42 *(NB: due date extended to Friday along with Problem Set 19 which is also due on Friday)* &mdash; Complete the [Rectangular Drumhead Redux](./worksheets/19-RectangularDrumheadRedux.nb.pdf) notebook &mdash; Presentation: Jeremy and Eli on the Lotke-Volterra Equations
+* Tuesday, April 15 &mdash; Problem Set 18: We will discuss *EIWL3* Sections 41 and 42 *(NB: due date extended to Friday along with Problem Set 19 which is also due on Friday)* &mdash; Complete the [Rectangular Drumhead Redux](./worksheets/19-RectangularDrumheadRedux.nb.pdf) notebook &mdash; Presentation: Jeremy and Eli on the [Lotke-Volterra Equations](../special-projects/LotkeVolterraEquations.nb.pdf)

 <img src="./illustrations/LotkeVolterraGraphs.png" width="45%">

 #### Lotke-Volterra Graphs for Two Species

-* Friday, April 18 &mdash; Problem Set 19: Do the exercises from *EIWL3* Sections 43 and 44 &mdash; Diffusion of heat in one and two dimensions (some of the same mathematics appears in diffusion as in waves) &mdash; Presentation: Rania on the Liquid Drop Model of Fission
+* Friday, April 18 &mdash; Problem Set 19: Do the exercises from *EIWL3* Sections 43 and 44 &mdash; Diffusion of heat in one and two dimensions (some of the same mathematics appears in diffusion as in waves) &mdash; Presentation: Rania on the [Liquid Drop Model of Fission - DRAFT](./special-projects/LiquidDropModelOfFission.nb.pdf)

 ### Week 13 &mdash; Diffusion of Pollutants in Three Dimensions &mdash; Schrodinger's Equation